 This festival is the highlight of June for residents of Tacloban City.
 It is the fourth celebration in honor of Sto.
 Niño-the baby Jesus.
-Yes, the Filipinos love to remind everyone to be childlike in their ways and treasure their children, placing their hopes in them.
+Yes, Filipinos love to remind everyone to be childlike in their ways and treasure their children, placing their hopes in them.

 This festival has been growing in popularity over the years as it sends a lot of participants to the next festival on this list, the Aliwan Fiesta.